 - Official transcripts must be issued directly to you and mailed/couriered as part of your hardcopy documents package to the address listed above.
 AU is not responsible for the delay/loss of transcripts sent directly to the University.

 Additional Materials for all Programs

 - Applicants with international credit (completed outside Canada and the US) must request a course-by-course educational assessment from a member of the Alliance of Credential Evaluation Services of Canada (members include: World Education Services (WES) or International Credential Evaluation Service (ICES)).
 The assessment must be dated within five years of the application deadline.
 If your assessment was issued more than five years prior to the deadline, it must be reassessed or reissued by the credentialing agency prior to your package submission.

-- Applicants without Canadian citizenship must provide a photocopy of either permanent resident documentation or study authorization/permit.
+- Applicants without Canadian citizenship must provide a photocopy of permanent resident documentation.

 - Proof of English Language Proficiency.
 See the English Language Proficiency Requirements.

 - Applicants requesting transfer credit for courses taken outside Athabasca University must review the Transfer Credit page and follow the steps provided.

 - Note: All transcripts, references, test scores, and other documents become the property of Athabasca University and will not be returned to the applicants or forwarded to another program or institute.